 The efficient running of property evaluation may not be a first thought when putting together a dataset but properly considered can have significant impact on optimisation, especially with large datasets

-In order to benefit from Best Practices related to value population, you are strongly recommended to read this article in conjunction with the companion article on Default value options
+In order to benefit from Best Practices related to value population, you are strongly recommended to read the following article in conjunction with the companion article on Default value options

 - The default evaluation mode is Auto but beware this is not the preferred option for expressions.
 In context the automatic nature of the mode is that OrgVue seeks out expressions (in properties) that need evaluating and if it finds any, then all nodes are evaluated.